Souravvk18/learning-website/README.md

 # BUIE-Learning  [![Netlify Status](https://api.netlify.com/api/v1/badges/9dc4c89d-6e55-42b0-903e-e199e00cdf77/deploy-status)](https://app.netlify.com/sites/buie-learning/deploys)
 #
 # Virtual Learning Is A Better Way Of Learning
 E-Learning Is A Learning Experience That Is Enhanced Through Utilizing Computers And Internet Both Outside And Inside The Facilities Of The Educational Organization.
+The instruction most commonly takes place in an online environment.
+The teaching activities are carried out online whereby the teacher and learners are physically separated (in terms of place, time, or both).
 #
 # Popular Courses

 # 01. Website Development
 #
-Web Development Is The Work Involved In Developing A Website For The Internet.
+Web development is the work involved in developing a website for the Internet or an intranet.
+Web development can range from developing a simple single static page of plain text to complex web applications, electronic businesses, and social network services.
 Every Web Developer Must Have A Basic Understanding Of HTML, CSS, And JavaScript.
 #
 - HTML Tutorials